caitken7/Data-Dashboard-Demo/README.md

-# CAF-Benchmark
+# Chicago Architecture Foundation (CAF) Learning Analytics Dashboard
 A learning analytics dashboard collecting Chicago Architecture Foundation's key data points from various sources.

 ![CAF.gif](./docs/CAF.gif)
 ![screenshot1.png](./docs/screenshot1.png)

-## Project Headline
+## Features
-Chicago Architecture Foundation (CAF) Learning Analytics Dashboard
+* CAF Dashboard reads user information from a MySQL database.
+* Login authentication (Firebase).
+* Dashboard users can view:
+	* Overview: Current and past number of "Total Users", "Active Users", "Finalized Projects", and "Active Projects" with correlating timeline graph (Chart.js).
+	* User Location: Number of users by country, featuring a user location cluster map (React-Google-Maps).
+	* Demographics: User age featuring interactive donut chart (Chart.js).
+	* Number of users by schools (National and Chicago)

 ## Team Members
-* Scrum Master/ DB Dude /Github Guardian - Edge Quintanilla
 * React Frontend - Casey Aitken
 * Express Backend - Stephanie Stella
+* Scrum Master/ DB Dude /Github Guardian - Edge Quintanilla

 ## Outline of Proposal
 CAF has a robust set of data for its various education programs from online interactions on DiscoverDesign.org to in-person informal learning experiences.
 Currently data collected from these experiences exist in a multitude of dashboards and offline data sets.
 The CAF Learning Analytics Dashboard will provide CAF staff and stakeholders a unified view of all pertinent data sets for reporting and fundraising efforts.